What the Numbers on Your Credit Card Mean

-- Visa, Mastercard, and Discover cards display the three-digit code on the back of your card.
+- Visa, Mastercard, and Discover cards display a three-digit CVV on the back of your card.

-- American Express cards show the four-digit security code on the front of the card.
+- American Express cards display a four-digit CCV on the front of the card.

 Traditional readers receive your credit card account information directly from a magnetic strip.
-It’s easy to steal a card number from a magnetic strip, and you expose your account number every time you swipe your card.
-Some merchants in the U.S. still use magnetic card readers, but technological advances, like the ones described below, provide safer ways to process payments.
+It’s easy to steal a card number from a magnetic strip, and you potentially expose your account number every time you swipe your card.
+Some merchants in the U.S. still use magnetic card readers, but those readers are increasingly being replaced with more secure technology.

-Mobile payments: When you pay with your mobile device, your device sends tokenized payment information to a payment terminal with near-field communication (NFC).
-You need to enter your card number in your device’s payment app before making mobile payments, but mobile devices do not transmit your card number.
+NFC mobile payments: When you pay with your mobile phone, your phone sends encrypted payment information to a payment terminal with near-field communication (NFC).
+You'll need to have entered your card number in your device’s payment app before you can begin making a mobile payment, but your device will not transmit your actual card number.

 Tokenization: Instead of providing card information to a merchant’s payment terminal “in the open,” the information can be replaced with a random series of characters known as a token.
 Hackers are unable to make sense of the stolen data because it wasn't created by an algorithm that could be decrypted.